houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 ## The Machine of the Mind

 The aim is to improve philosophical study, discovery and arguments by simply using computational models and tools.
-Therefore, neither a strong separation between computational and non-computational philosophy, nor between computational philosophy and other computational fields, should be anticipated.
+Therefore, neither a strong separation between computational and non-computational philosophy nor between computational philosophy and other computational fields should be anticipated.
 Meaning-making is a profound personal endeavour.
 It involves actively engaging with information, drawing connections and synthesizing knowledge.
 In many ways, it is similar to crafting a beautiful jumper where each stitch represents an idea and every thread is enlaced to form a coherent pattern.
 As we navigate through the complexities of our existence, it is through this process of meaning-making that we weave together a unique understanding of the world.

 Existentialists have emphasized finding meaning in life through action, relationships, and creativity.